Chinmayee770/bob_hackathon/README.md

 - **React JS:** For building a dynamic and responsive user interface.

 ### Backend
-- **Flask:** For developing RESTful APIs and handling backend logic and also for integrating azure tools aswell as machine learning and gen ai
+- **Flask:** For developing RESTful APIs and handling backend logic and also for integrating azure tools aswell as machine learning and gen ai models.

 ### Machine Learning and AI
 - **Azure Machine Learning:** For building and deploying machine learning models.
 - **Azure Cognitive Services:** For natural language processing, sentiment analysis,email classification,external data integration and other AI-driven tasks.
 - **Lang-Chain:** For efficient database retrieval and analytics.
-- **Azure Generative AI:** for doing analytics ,for responding to emails etc.
+- **Azure Generative AI:** for doing analytics ,for responding to emails , for creating synthetic datasets (cause of lack of data for training ml models) etc.

 ### Data Storage and Processing
 - **Azure Blob Storage:** For storing uploaded files and large datasets.
 - **Azure SQL Database:** For storing and querying structured data.
-- **Azure Data Factory:** For orchestrating data workflows and processing.
+- **Azure Data Factory:** For streaming the data.

 ### Automation and Integration
 - **Azure Functions:** For running serverless code triggered by events such as file uploads or HTTP requests.